shadowspawn/forest-arborist/notes.md

 ## Backlog
 * typescript
- * convert lib files from js to ts, use import/export (hurrah!)
- * convert command from hs to ts
+ * convert command from js to ts
  * prepublish script, tsc! test?
- * turn on strictNullChecks
- * does prepublish get run by install? i.e. developer instructions.
+ * does prepublish get run by install or link, so do developers need to explicitly tsc if do above?
- * gitignore dist
- * move lib to src
+ * turn on strictNullChecks ?
  * move command to src, or leave at root?
 Root so entry point obvious and is different?
  * rename command back to fab?
  * drop eslint?!